fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 [^1] There's a future post describing exactly what I experienced in these sessions of staring, but I don't have language to describe this, quite yet.
+[^2] Even cooler is the fact that you can do all this AND still have healthy boundaries with them.